tilburgsciencehub/website/content/building-blocks/prepare-your-data-for-analysis/data-preparation/dask-in-action.md

 #display dataframe columns
 flights.columns

-#check shape of dataframe
+#check the shape of dataframe
-flights.shape  #outputs delayed object flights.shape[0].compute() #actually calculates number of rows
+flights.shape  #outputs delayed object flights.shape[0].compute() #calculates the number of rows
 ```
 {{% /codeblock %}}

 Note that the output of the `.shape()` method in `dask` doesn't immediately return output.
-Instead it gives this: `(Delayed('int-4b01ce40-f552-432c-b591-da8955b3ea9c'), 31)`.
+Instead, it gives this: `(Delayed('int-4b01ce40-f552-432c-b591-da8955b3ea9c'), 31)`.
 This is because `dask` uses lazy evaluation - it delays the evaluation of an expression until its value is needed.
 We use `.compute()` to evaluate the expression.
 Why the delay?
-It's because to count the number of rows,  `dask` needs to work through each partition and sum of the rows in each.
+It's because to count the number of rows,  `dask` needs to work through each partition and sum the number of the rows in each one.
 More information on lazy evaluation is available in our building block [Handle Large Datasets in Python](https://tilburgsciencehub.com/building-blocks/prepare-your-data-for-analysis/data-preparation/large-datasets-python/).

 If we wanted the column names and shape via `pandas`: